microsoft/ai-edu/0-EnglishVersion/README.md

 3.[VS Code](https://code.visualstudio.com/)

 *Note*: Please install "Markdown all in one" Extension after installed VS Code.
-Open VS Code, select "Extensions" in the left column or press the shortcut key Ctrl+Shift+X, and search for the "Markdown all in one" plugin, download and install it.
+Open VS Code, select "Extensions" in the left column or press the shortcut key Ctrl+Shift+X, and search for the "Markdown all in one" plugin.
+Download and install it.

 ## Courses